kie4280/eye-protector2/README.md

 - [20240606] Unfortunately, this widget isn't compatible with KDE 6 so is currently broken.
 - [20240904] Update: This widget is currently installable in Plasma 6.1.4 😃.
 However, There is a bug that prevents the widget from showing when the countdown expires.
 More Plasma API digging is necessary!
+- [20241118] Update: This widget is currently fully functional.
+It can popup when the time expires!

 # Motivation